9 Essential Stretches for Tech Neck That Offer Much-Needed Relief

 (Photo: Bianca Butler)

-Kneel on your mat, separate your knees about as wide as your mat, and then sink those hips back and down toward your heels.
-Feel that tailbone reach toward the ground while you reach your arms forward, releasing your chest and forehead to the mat in Child’s Pose.
-Take as many deep, slow breaths as you like here.
+Come to your mat on your hands and knees.
+Separate your knees about as wide as the mat.
+Sink your hips down toward your heels.
+Feel your tailbone lower toward the mat as you reach your arms forward.
+Release your chest and forehead to the mat in Child’s Pose.
+Take as many breaths as you like here.

 Woman kneeling on a yoga mat with an arch in your back in Cow Pose